dotnet/runtime/src/clr/Documentation/building/unix-test-instructions.md

 During development there are many instances where building an individual test is fast and necessary.
 All of the necessary tools to build are under `coreclr/Tools`.
 It is possible to use `coreclr/Tools/MSBuild.dll` as you would normally use MSBuild with a few caveats.

-Note that `coreclr/Tools/msbuild.sh` exists as well to make the call shorter.
+Note that `coreclr/dotnet.sh` exists as well to make the call shorter.

 **!!
 Note !! -- Passing /p:__BuildOs=[OSX|Linux] is required.**

 ## Building an Individual Test Example

->`coreclr/Tools/msbuild.sh /maxcpucount  coreclr/tests/src/JIT/CodeGenBringUpTests/Array1.csproj /p:__BuildType=Release /p:__BuildOS=OSX`

-Or

->`coreclr/Tools/dotnetcli/dotnet coreclr/Tools/MSBuild.dll /maxcpucount coreclr/tests/src/JIT/CodeGenBringUpTests/Array1.csproj /p:__BuildType=Release /p:__BuildOS=OSX`
+>`coreclr/dotnet.sh msbuild /maxcpucount  coreclr/tests/src/JIT/CodeGenBringUpTests/Array1.csproj /p:__BuildType=Release /p:__BuildOS=OSX`

 ## Aarch64/armhf multi-arch